 Located in Western Japan, the Eshima Ohashi Bridge looks more like a roller coaster than a road.
 It links the city of Matsue in Shimane Prefecture to Sakaiminato in Tottori Prefecture and is basically a highway to outer space, a shortcut to vomiting from nausea, making driving over this thing one seriously thrilling car ride.
 It's one of the most spectacular bridges in the world.

 The bridge has an insanely steep and terrifying slope that’s tall enough to let ships pass underneath it with ease.
 It is a stretch of road that has freaked out even the most confident drivers as it looks like an insane roller coaster.
 Cars gradually ascend, making it less scary for drivers than the bridge appears when photos are taken from a straight-on angle.
 It's been nicknamed the Rollercoaster Bridge because of its super steep slope and appearance of being a bridge to the sky.
+If you look straight onto the bridge, the ridiculously steep incline makes it look more like a roller coaster than a road for cars to drive on.

 When was the Eshima Ohashi bridge built?